Winning the Nobel Prize? It can have a negative effect, that's what - Breaking Latest News

 There is an unfortunate side effect affecting many Nobel Prize winners, according to a new study.
-Indeed, it seems that whoever got the prestigious award in Physiology or Medicine tend to reduce their scientific research outputundermining its productivity.
+In fact, it seems that those who have obtained the prestigious recognition in Physiology or Medicine tend to reduce their scientific research outputundermining its productivity.

-sinceorigin of the Nobel prize in 1901 – when it was first delivered – this recognition was able to to encourage people in numerous disciplinesincluding scientific ones.
+Since the inception of the Nobel Prize in 1901 – when it was first awarded – this award has been able to to encourage people in numerous disciplinesincluding scientific ones.
 But a group of researchers wondered if that could also cause a decrease in innovative and quality research.

 To determine this, the team analyzed data from winners from the years 1950 to 2009taking into consideration three aspects: the number of published studies, the novelty of the ideas within them and the number of citations in other articles.